Julie-Chelsea/Peck/commits.md

-commit those these that them
+commit those these that them there